 The Built by the Best Award acknowledges association members for their expertise and innovation in constructing, renovating and/or modernizing controlled environment buildings.
 Finalist projects represent some of the most innovative and complex facilities built according to the intricate, unique standards set forth by the controlled environment industry.

-The finalists will all present their projects as case studies at the 39th annual CEBA Conference, taking place in Miami, FL from November 14-16.
-The 2019 award recipient will be announced on the last day of the Conference.
-Click here to learn more or to register.
+The finalists will all present their projects as case studies at the 39th annual CEBA Conference, taking place in Rancho Mirage , CA from November 10-12.
+The 2020 award recipient will be announced on the last day of the Conference.

 Representative from the finalists' teams will present at this year's conference:

 United States Cold Storage (USCS) is one of the nation’s largest providers of cold storage warehousing and logistics services.
 An increase in demand in the Dallas-Fort Worth area created an urgent need for more cold storage space.
 USCS selected Primus to provide design-build services on a 262,555 SF greenfield facility in Denton, TX.
 Features of this new import/export cold storage facility include:

 - Multiple convertible rooms with temperatures ranging from -20°F - 60°F

 - 25,000 racked pallet positions

 - 2 dock doors